 Individualized Interdisciplinary Studies

-Individualized interdisciplinary studies master of arts program is for students who wish to pursue a graduate degree and their proposed course of studies is interdisciplinary in nature and cannot be pursued in any one existing program.
+Individualized interdisciplinary studies master of science program is for students who wish to pursue a graduate degree and their proposed course of studies is interdisciplinary in nature and cannot be pursued in any one existing program.
 The home department is normally the department of the proposed supervisor and will provide the applicant with a mailbox and access to other services and facilities normally available to students enrolled in graduate programs in that department.
 Students, together with their supervisors, will create a customized interdisciplinary program plan that reflects the individualized aspect of the program prior to admission.

 Applicants must satisfy the University admission requirements as stated in Graduate General Regulation 1.3 in the SFU Calendar.
 Application information and additional admission requirements are available from the Individualized Interdisciplinary Studies website.
 Applicants must have a completed bachelor's degree in a related field to their intended home department.